nonlocalmodels/nonlocalmodels.github.io/_examples/qs-1d-properties.md

     <img src="{{ site.url }}/assets/img/qs_1D_force.png" alt="setup"  />
 </p>

-The stress in classical contimuums mechanics is given as $\sigma=F/S$, where $F$ is the applied force and $S$ is the surface area of the bar.
+The stress in classical continuum mechanics is given as $\sigma=F/S$, where $F$ is the applied force and $S$ is the surface area of the bar.
 Assuming a surface area $S=1$ leads to $\sigma=40/1=40$ which matches the stress in the Figures for the nodes in the center of the bar.
-Note that the nodes close to the boundary have non-matching values due to the si-called surface effect.
+Note that the nodes close to the boundary have non-matching values due to the so-called surface effect.

 ### Strain